dermotduffy/frigate-hass-card/README.md

 ### `double_tap` does not work for [card-wide actions](#actions) on Android

-The Android video player swallows `double_tap` mouse interactions in order to rewind or fast-forward.
+The Android video player swallows `double_tap` interactions in order to rewind or fast-forward.
 Workarounds:

 * Use `hold` instead of `double_tap` for your card-wide action.